JordanMajd/Electronic_Life/README.md

 1. All the code to run the program.
 1. **Documentation** for all the code.

-You should be able to use all of this provided information to implement everything in the list.
+You should be able to use all provided information to implement the list.
+When in doubt read the documentation.
+Still in doubt?
+Read the code.

 Workflow:

-1. Implement an `entity` (Entity, Animal, Plant etc...)
+1. Implement an `entity` (`Entity`, `Animal`, `Plant` etc...)
 1. Add the `entity` to the `Legend` in `app.js`.
 1. Replace a character in the map `maps/defaultmap.js` with the character you assigned the `entity` in the legend.
 1. Run the program to ensure everything worked.